Honeycomb Block Heater vs Sheathed Heater Comparison

 Overview

-The TSK High-Efficiency Honeycomb Block Heater integrates heating wires into a low-pressure-loss honeycomb ceramic structure.
-This design allows air to pass evenly through both the inside and outside of the coiled heating wire, ensuring uniform and highly efficient heating.
+The TSK High-Efficiency Honeycomb Block Heater integrates a heating element into a low-pressure-loss honeycomb ceramic structure.
+This design allows air to pass evenly around both the inner and outer surfaces of the coiled heating wire, ensuring uniform and highly efficient heating.

 In contrast, a Sheathed Heater consists of a heating wire (heating element) encased in a metal sheath tube filled with an insulating material, typically magnesium oxide (magnesia).